sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/deployment-architecture.md

 You can secure communications with etcd using the same certificate and key.
 The certificate's common name or subject alternate names must include the network interfaces and DNS names that will point to those systems.

-See [Run a Sensu cluster][7] and the [etcd documentation][4] for more information about TLS setup and configuration, including a walkthrough for generating TLS certificates for your cluster.
+Read [Run a Sensu cluster][7] and the [etcd documentation][4] for more information about TLS setup and configuration, including a walkthrough for generating TLS certificates for your cluster.

 ## Common Sensu architectures